 An appropriate request needs to be simple in order to be effective.
 Just ask for a name and e-mail address.
 Make sure the newsletter subscription plugin integrates into your 3rd party email marketing software (e.g. AWeber, MailChimp, Constant Contact, etc.) Using an email marketing software is the best way to keep in contact with your audience.
 Without a software system, you will be extremely limited in your ability to communicate with your readers.

 Like most things in WordPress, there’s a plugin for that.
 Here are some options for a newsletter subscription plugin:

 When asking for a reader to subscribe, you should set trigger events.
 This can be things like being idle for 60 seconds, scrolling down to 40% of the blog post, and exiting the page.

 15. SEO: Page Title & Meta Description

-Writing a blog post can be time-consuming, technical, and it will be a futile effort if you don’t get found in search engine results.
+Writing a successful blog post can be time-consuming, technical, and it will be a futile effort if you don’t get found in search engine results.
 Using the WordPress Yoast SEO plugin will definitely give you an edge.
 Yoast is the number one WordPress SEO plugin because it gives invaluable tools to write the best content for maximum search engine results.

 Be sure that the SEO Page Title and Meta Description includes the same keyword phrase you are attempting to rank for.